 - The Board selects delegates and may also designate alternates.
 To attend as a delegate, notify Emerson’s Board of Trustees president.

 - Expectations of delegates: All delegates must register for GA to participate and vote on business items.
 Off-site delegates follow a separate registration process.
 Traditionally, the Board does not direct delegates how to vote, but does expect them to vote.
 How do I prepare as a delegate?
 Familiarize yourself with the business items on the Agenda.
 Discuss agenda items with your congregation.
 Learn how to effectively speak in General Session by reviewing the General Session Participation Guide.
 Learn about candidates for election.

 - What if I am not a delegate?
 Prepare and participate! www.uua.org/ga/ga-prep-resources

 What do delegates do?

-This year delegates discuss and revise 2 Congregational Study/Action Issues.
+This year delegates discuss and revise 2 Congregational Study/Action Issues (CSAI), in a process described here.
 These are issues selected by Unitarian Universalist member congregations for four years of study, reflection and action.

 What is GA really like?

 To see videos of the major events and several workshops, go to http://www.uua.org/ga/past/2016

 Banner Parade: Plenary I, minutes 17:45 to 31:42.
 The video includes a few still photos of additional banners after the parade.